-4. Motion to appoint Trustee Patrick Brennan to the following, for a term of one (1) year to expire April 24, 2025.
+5. Motion to appoint Trustee Patrick Brennan to the following, for a term of one (1) year to expire April 6, 2026.

-Vice Chairperson of LWRP Committee LWRP Sub-Committee Chairperson of Harbor Management Liaison for Mini Railroad
+Chair of LWRP Committee

+Chair LWRP Sub-Committee of Harbor Management

+Liaison for Mini Railroad

+Audit Committee

+Greenport Fire Department Liasion

-5. Motion to appoint Trustee Julia Robins to the following, for a term of one (1) year to expire April 24, 2025.
+6. Motion to appoint Trustee Julia Robins to the following, for a term of one (1) year to expire April 6, 2026.

-Village Representative Carousel Committee LWRP Sub-Committee Chair for Pedestrian, Bicycle, Parking, Wayfinding 6.
-Motion to appoint Trustee Lily Dougherty-Johnson to the following, for a term of one (1) year to expire April 24, 2025:
+Liaison Carousel Committee Chair of LWRP Sub-Committee for Pedestrian, Bicycle, Parking, Wayfinding 7.
+Motion to appoint Trustee Lily Dougherty-Johnson to the following, for a term of one (1) year to expire April 6, 2026:

-LWRP Chair of Communications Liason for Tree Committee Village Representative of Dances in the Park Committee
+Chair of LWRP Sub Committee for Communications Liaison Tree Committee Dances in the Park Committee Liaison to Arts Committee